Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/08-n-body-simulator/README.md

 make all
 ```

-### For more novice users
+### For Novice Users

-For those who are just starting out, you may want to build each module one at time, view the output on the terminal, and learn as you work your way through the tutorial.
-In this case, cd into each Module folder and run the `make all` command to build just that component of the design.
-The specific commands `make all` runs under the hood is specificed in each Module's README.md.
+If you are just starting out, you might want to build each module one at time and view the output on the terminal.
+This way you learn as you work your way through the tutorial.
+In this case, cd into each Module folder and run the `make all` command to build only that component of the design.
+The specific command `make all` runs under the hood.
+Each module's README.md specifies this command.

 *Estimated Time: depends on the Module you're building*